 Disclaimer: I understand that this may not apply to most posts.
 Where subject persons are concerned; maybe some individuals don't have Twitter accounts or don't want to be mentioned for some reason.

 Back to our example post, this is what it looks like when you update it:

 The blog post is optimised a notch better

 The third prong in this tip is adding tags.

 Tags make your posts more accessible to people who don't follow you by leveraging the tag's popularity.
 This is true for both platforms; Hashnode and Twitter.

 The Hashnode editor has a tags section where you can add up to 5 tags.
 These tags will serve your post well on both platforms.

 You might have noticed the word tip in this post's title is preceded by a # symbol.
 This is not highly advised since it will only make sense when shared on Twitter, as it will serve as a hashtag on the platform.
 All the same, you can add a tag as part of the title if you want to exceed the number of tags.
 Your call!

 So there you have it; an optimised Hashnode post that serves you well when shared on Twitter.

-What's more, following this tip adheres to the DRY (Don't Repeat Yourself) principle.
-To share feedback and any tips you have up your sleeve, let's meet in the comments section below.
+Moreover, following this tip adheres to the DRY (Don't Repeat Yourself) principle.
+Let's meet in the comments section below to share feedback and any tips you have up your sleeve.